WhyattF/Kobe-MJ-careers/README.md

 #### Technologies Used

 ## Motivation
-The debate over the greatest basketball player of all time is an age-old one.
-With this project, we aim to provide a data-driven perspective on the careers of Kobe Bryant and Michael Jordan, offering users the chance to dive deep into their statistics and draw their own conclusions.
+The debate over the greatest basketball player of all time is an age-old one, and it's a topic I frequently discuss with friends.
+More often than not, the conversation turns to comparing two of the sport's most iconic figures: Kobe Bryant and Michael Jordan.
+As someone who prefers a data-driven approach to sports debates, I felt the need for an easily accessible database that consolidates statistics and achievements of these two legends.
+This project was born out of that desire.

 ## Features